bellis14/Smart_Lighting_System/README.md

 # Smart Lighting System
-MSP432 microcontroller application that functions with the interrupt, I/O, and timer technologies built in to the MSP432.
+MSP432 microcontroller application in C that functions with the interrupt, I/O, and timer technologies built in to the MSP432.
 Using these technologies, a power efficient lighting system can be created using a PIR sensor as the input and an LED as the output.
 When the PIR sensor detects motion, it sends a digital 1 signal to the MSP432 which triggers an interrupt to turn on the LED.
 When the sensor no longer detects motion a timer begins and counts for approximately 5 seconds.
 If the sensor detects motion during those five seconds the timer is reset and begins counting again from the start with the LED